 Bio Note: I am the author of the poetry collection Kissing the Long Face of the Greyhound, the forthcoming Russian historical novel Infraction, and several other books.
-I sell my published poems individually in two vending machines in Chicago—one at a bookstore and one at brew pub—to raise money for a local nonprofit arts organization.
+I sell my published poems in two vending machines in Chicago—one at a bookstore and one at brew pub—to raise money for a local nonprofit arts organization.
 I appear briefly in and do some of the narration for the documentary A Secret Love about All-American Girl ballplayer Terry Donhue and her long-time partner Pat Henschel.

 Lifting Barrett Browning’s Hem